-Our agricultural solicitors have been advising farmers and farming families on all of their legal needs for 170 years given its position in the midst of prime agricultural land.
-In the 1950s, the firm formed a syndicate with a local agent, John Staite, to buy most of the land being sold by the Earl of Warwick with the purpose of selling farms & properties to their tenants.
+Surrounded, as we are, by prime agricultural land, it will come as no surprise that our agricultural solicitors have been advising farmers and farming families on all their legal needs for over 170 years.
+In the 1950s, the firm formed a syndicate with a local agent, John Staite, to buy most of the land being sold by the Earl of Warwick with the purpose of selling farms and properties to their tenants.
 Our connections with the land remain as strong as ever.

 We advise farmers and farming families on everything to do with their farm, their rural business and their own individual legal needs.